 With so many choices, be sure to plan your visit to make the most of your options.
 The Magic Kingdom is the most-visited park.
 Epcot has cultural attractions geared more to grown-ups (but kids will love them too).
 Disney’s Animal Kingdom features a savannah trek with wild animals, while Hollywood Studios has a little something for everyone, from roller coasters to Broadway-calibre entertainment.
 It takes at least a half a day to experience each of the theme parks.

-Find something magical at Universal Orlando
+Find something transforming at Universal Orlando Resort

-Universal Orlando’s two theme parks – Universal Studios and Islands of Adventure – have everything from The Wizarding World of Harry Potter and the Amazing Adventures of Spider-Man, to the mild Cat in the Hat ride, Shrek 4-D and Jimmy Neutron’s Nicktoon Blast.
+Universal Orlando's two theme parks – Universal Studios and Islands of Adventure – have everything from The Wizarding World of Harry Potter and the Amazing Adventures of Spider-Man, to the mild Cat in the Hat ride, Shrek 4-D and Jimmy Neutron's Nicktoon Blast.
 Both parks offer Universal Express, a separate line with a shorter wait time at popular attractions.
-You can experience both parks in one day and it’s an easy walk between the two.
+You can experience both parks at Universal Orlando Resort in one day and it's an easy walk between the two.

 Busch Gardens Tampa

 Busch Gardens Tampa Bay is the ultimate family adventure park offering an array of fascinating attractions based on exotic encounters with the African continent.
 A unique blend of thrilling rides, one of the country's premier zoos featuring more than 2,000 animals, live shows, restaurants, shops and games, Busch Gardens Tampa Bay provides unrivaled excitement for guests of every age.